sumitpundir24/temp/writeup_template (2).md

 I tried several dropout layers in order to reduce overfitting.
 Also batch normalization also reduce overfitting to small extent.
 When I tested the model, the car go out of the track in the lake.
 After removing batch normalization and dropout layers the model performed well without the car being going of the track.

-The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was trained and validated on different train/validation size datasets to ensure that the model was not overfitting.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning